Charge-conserving hybrid methods for the Yang-Mills equations: Introduction

 \section{Introduction}

+In 1954, \citet{YaMi1954} introduced a nonabelian gauge theory, generalizing and extending the abelian gauge theory of quantum electrodynamics.
+As a quantum field theory, Yang--Mills theory came to form the foundation of the Standard Model of particle physics.
+One may also consider classical (as opposed to quantum) solutions to the Yang--Mills equations, which can be seen as a nonlinear, nonabelian generalization of Maxwell's equations.
+Beyond physics, the study of classical Yang--Mills solutions has played an important role in geometry and topology \citep{DoKr1990}.

+A seminal 1974 paper of \citet{Wilson1974} introduced lattice gauge theory, in which quantum Yang--Mills theory is discretized using a finite-difference-like approach.
+However, interest in discretization and numerical simulation of the \emph{classical} Yang--Mills equations seems to be more recent, motivated by a desire to extend insights from computational electromagnetics to develop structure-preserving methods for a more general class of nonlinear field theories.
+In a 2006 paper, \citet{ChWi2006} write, ``The Yang--Mills equations appear relatively ripe for numerical analysis and could therefore serve as a stepping stone toward the successful simulation of more complicated equations,'' such as Einstein's equations of general relativity.

-Maxwell's equations satisfy a charge conservation law: assuming no current, the charge density $ \rho = \operatorname{div} {D} $ is constant in time.
+Solutions to the Yang--Mills equations must satisfy a charge conservation law.
+In the special case of Maxwell's equations, this conservation law says that, in the absence of current, the charge density $ \rho = \operatorname{div} {D} $ is constant in time.
 The equation $ \rho = \operatorname{div} {D} $ is often viewed as a constraint, but since it is automatically preserved by the evolution of $D$, the constraint need not be ``enforced'' in any way.
-The Yang--Mills equations can be seen as a nonlinear, nonabelian generalization of Maxwell's equations, and an analogous charge conservation law holds in this more general context.
-One would like this conservation law to continue to hold in numerical simulations of the equations, but this is not necessarily the case, even for Maxwell's equations.
-Christiansen and Winther address the issue of constraint preservation in \citep{ChWi2006}, where they write that ``The Yang--Mills equations appear relatively ripe for numerical analysis and could therefore serve as a stepping stone toward the successful simulation of more complicated equations,'' such as Einstein's equations of general relativity, whose nonlinear evolution also preserves physically important constraints.
+(A similar issue arises in Einstein's equations, whose nonlinear evolution also preserves physically important constraints.)
+One would also like the charge conservation law to continue to hold in numerical simulations of the Yang--Mills equations, but this is not necessarily the case, even for Maxwell's equations.

-In their paper, Christiansen and Winther observe that a standard Galerkin semidiscretization of the Yang--Mills equations only yields conservation of the total charge on the whole domain.
+\citet{ChWi2006} observe that a standard Galerkin semidiscretization of the Yang--Mills equations only yields conservation of the total charge on the whole domain.
 Locally, charge is not conserved, as they illustrate in Figure 3 of their paper.
 Christiansen and Winther solve this problem with a constrained scheme that artificially imposes the charge conservation constraint.
 A different low-order charge-conserving method, based on lattice gauge theory, was given by \citet{ChHa2012}; this method preserves the constraint automatically but requires commiting a ``variational crime'' by modifying the Yang--Mills variational principle.